roboscienceorg/book/source/3_Terms/4_DifferentialDrive.rst

    A differential drive robot with constant wheel velocity drives in straight lines and circles.

+What can be said about these equations?
+Can these be partially solved so we can run simulations?
+Our first attempt is to solve the differential equations by integration.
+Starting with the third equation, the one for the angular velocity,
 We can attempt to formally integrate the differential drive equations

 .. math::